jvmiert/visage/readme.md

 # To-do

 ## Important
+- Since we have a catch all, currently favicons calls are also getting caught
+    - fix this
 - Lingui fetches all language messages on every page change currently.
 This is not good
 - There is a bug inside the room index page due to server side rendering not using cookie of the user
     - Fix by delaying the api call to the client side or remove the need of a cookie